aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/export-comments-while-saving-excel-file-to-html/_index.md

 ## **Possible Usage Scenarios**

 When you save your Excel file into HTML, comments are not exported.
 However, Aspose.Cells for JavaScript via C++ provides this feature using the [**HtmlSaveOptions.isExportComments**](https://docs.aspose.com/cells/javascript-cpp/export-comments-while-saving-excel-file-to/) property.
-If you set it **true**, then HTML will also display comments present in your Excel file.
+If you set it **to true**, then HTML will also display comments present in your Excel file.

 ## **Export Comments while Saving Excel file to HTML**

-The following sample code explains the usage of [**HtmlSaveOptions.isExportComments**](https://docs.aspose.com/cells/javascript-cpp/export-comments-while-saving-excel-file-to/) property.
+The following sample code explains the usage of the [**HtmlSaveOptions.isExportComments**](https://docs.aspose.com/cells/javascript-cpp/export-comments-while-saving-excel-file-to/) property.
 The screenshot shows the effect of the code on the HTML when it is set to **true**.
 Please download the [sample Excel file](50528260.xlsx) and the [generated HTML](5052826.txt) for a reference.

 ![todo:image_alt_text](export-comments-while-saving-excel-file-to-html_1.png)